 - a) integrated transport ticketing and fares - b) local road improvements associated with SH20 Waterview and SH16 upgrades: - i.
 Tiverton Road to Wolverton Street improvements - ii.
 Te Atatu Road - iii.
-Lincoln Road - c) rail station upgrades on the electrified network, including the new Parnell station - d) implementation of the Regional Land Transport Programme 2012 2022 - e) progress on the Panmure package of the Auckland-Manukau Eastern Transport Initiative (AMETI) - a major, multi-year project to develop integrated multimodal infrastructure between Glen Innes and the Manukau city centre - f) ferry network extension to Hobsonville and Beach Haven - g) ferry terminal upgrades, including: - i.
-Half Moon Bay
+Lincoln Road - c) East/West Connection (linking SH1 to SH20 around Neilson Street) - d) rail station upgrades on the electrified network, including the new Parnell station - e) implementation of the Regional Land Transport Programme 2012 2022 - f) progress on the Panmure package of the Auckland-Manukau Eastern Transport Initiative (AMETI) a major, multi-year project to develop integrated multimodal infrastructure between Glen Innes and the Manukau city centre - g) ferry network extension to Hobsonville and Beach Haven - h) ferry terminal upgrades, including: - i.
+Half Moon Bay - ii.
+Bayswater

-- ii.
-Bayswater - iii.
+- iii.
 Downtown - iv.
-Devonport - h) progress on the Dominion Road upgrade project, which will improve bus speeds and reliability on this key link in the Quality Transit Network - i) further implementation of the New Lynn Transport Oriented Development, including transport centre and interchange - j) procurement of new performance based bus and ferry service contracts under a new Public Transport Operating Model (PTOM) legislative framework - review of public transport network structure to offer a logical, intuitive and integrated public transport network, and implement revised bus services across the region to establish the core and supporting services of the revised network structure - implementation into service of new electric train fleet and transition of diesel fleet a) contribute to investigations into new funding mechanisms required to help finance the approximate \$10-15 billion total funding shortfall for transport infrastructure projects (such as the City Rail Link and additional Waitemata Harbour Crossing)
+Devonport - i) progress on the Dominion Road upgrade project, which will improve bus speeds and reliability on this key link in the Quality Transit Network - j) further implementation of the New Lynn Transport Oriented Development, including transport centre and interchange - k) procurement of new performance based bus and ferry service contracts under a new Public Transport Operating Model legislative framework - review of public transport network structure to offer a logical, intuitive and integrated public transport network, and implement revised bus services across the region to establish the core and supporting services of the revised network structure - m) implementation into service of new electric train fleet and transition of diesel fleet a) contribute to Auckland Council's investigations into new funding mechanisms required to help finance the approximate \$10-15 billion total funding shortfall for transport infrastructure projects (such as the City Rail Link and additional Waitemata Harbour Crossing)